apache/tvm/docs/langref/relay_type.rst

 Tensor Type
 ~~~~~~~~~~~

-A concrete TensorType in Relay.
+A concrete tensor type in Relay.

 Tensors are typed according to data type and shape.
 At present, these use TVM's
 data types and shapes, but in the future, Relay may include a separate AST for